gustafnk/microservice-websites/index.md

 </hx:include>
 ```

 If a link is used as the fallback content, search engines and other crawlers will be able to crawl the site without executing JavaScript, so we would consider it a good practice.
 However, this would mean that the link is shown briefly during initial load.
-In the section on &lt;h-include&gt; below, we'll show how to avoid this brief flash of fallback content.
+In the section on &lt;h-include&gt; below, we show how to avoid this brief flash of fallback content.

 <a name="timing"></a>